Senecio vulgaris: Seeds

-The average weight of 1000 seeds is 0.21 gram (2,200,000 seeds per pound) and experienced a 100% germination success before drying and storage and an 87% germination success after drying and 3 years of cool dry storage.
+The average weight of 1000 seeds is 0.21 g (2,200,000 seeds per lb) and experienced a 100% germination success before drying and storage and an 87% germination success after drying and 3 years of cool, dry storage.

-In simple models for seed emergence prediction, soil thermal time did not predict the timing and extent of seedling emergence as well as hydrothermal time (warm rain).
+In simple models for seed emergence prediction, soil thermal time did not predict the timing and extent of seedling emergence, as well as hydrothermal time (warm rain).

 Roots

 The root system consists of a shallow taproot.
 This plant spreads by reseeding itself.

-Groundsel acts as a host for the fungus that causes black root rot in peas, alfalfa, soybeans, carrots, tomatoes, red clover, peanuts, cucurbits, cotton, citrus, chickpeas, and several ornamental flowering plants; a list of flowering plants that can host their own fungus as well.
+Groundsel acts as a host for the fungus that causes black root rot in peas, alfalfa, soybeans, carrots, tomatoes, red clover, peanuts, cucurbits, cotton, citrus, chickpeas, and several ornamental flowering plants; a list of flowering plants that can host their own fungus, as well.